volodymyrhudyma/blog/content/blog/2020-05-16-async-await-in-javascript.md

 ## Await keyword

 The real benefits of using `async` keyword become apparent when you start combining is with `await`.
-In fact, `await` is only valid inside of `async` functions, you won't be able to get use of this keyword in regular function,.
+In fact, `await` is only valid inside of `async` functions, you won't be able to use this keyword in a regular function.

-The keyword `await` makes JavaScript wait until that Promise settles(either resolves or rejects) and returns its result:
+The keyword `await` makes JavaScript wait until that promise settles(either resolves or rejects) and returns its result:

 ```javascript
 const example = async () => {